-Using NSAIDs to treat pain every once in while isn't likely to cause side-effects.
-Your risk of side effects increases if you pop NSAIDs like candy for the week of your period, every month, for your entire reproductive life (which, if they're your go-to treatment option, is very possible).
+Using NSAIDs to treat pain every once in while isn't likely to cause side effects.
+Your risk of side effects increases if you pop NSAIDs by the handful for the week of your period, every month, for your entire reproductive life (which, if they're your go-to treatment option, is very possible).

 Many medical researchers and practitioners are calling for safer solutions to pain.
-Herbs provide a potentially safer, more natural alternative.
-Although, not everyone will be surprised about the healing power of herbal remedies.
-Today, roughly 60% of the world depends entirely on plants to treat health problems, including period symptoms.
+Herbs may provide a natural alternative.
+Although not everyone will be surprised about the healing power of herbal remedies: today, roughly 60% of the world depends entirely on plants to treat health problems, including period symptoms.

 Best Herbs for Period Pain & Dysmenorrhea Relief